theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ![The User Interface](images/arduino/arduino_ide.svg)

-## 5. Getting Started: Hello World!<br>☞ 𝔻𝕚𝕘𝕚𝕥𝕒𝕝 𝕆𝕦𝕥𝕡𝕦𝕥𝕤
+## 5. Getting Started: Hello World! ☞ 𝔻𝕚𝕘𝕚𝕥𝕒𝕝 𝕆𝕦𝕥𝕡𝕦𝕥𝕤

 ### :flags:  Hello World!
 A "Hello World!" in the Arduino sphere is a blinking LED.
-You just need an Arduino and a USB cable.
+You just need an Arduino board and a USB cable.
 Open a new file in the IDE.
 The lines of code below are already written.
 They form the basis of every program.
 More about that later.

 ```C++